Akiruhanui/UNOFFICIAL_Walker_CAD_3D_Model/README.md

 Additionally, a SLDASM (SolidWorks Education) file has been included with the walker assembly.
 If this is to be used, **you must export the STEP files as SLDPRT files and replace the parts in the assembly**.
 The mates have been defined in the assembly so that the walker is capable of folding/unfolding.

+This was possible due to the permission and help of Allah (SWT) and to Alberta Health Services for allowing our team to borrow the walker for our project.
+Duration of modelling was about 5 days.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]